 Teacher Annual Professional Performance Reviews incorporate standardized test scores as one factor in a teacher’s effectiveness score.

 New York State United Teachers (NYSUT) has been calling for a moratorium on the use of state assessments for high-stakes consequences following the roll out of the new Common Core assessments last spring.
-Test results released in August 2013 should a drop in test scores, which educators attribute to a lack of time, materials and funding for test preparation.
+Test results released in August 2013 showed a drop in test scores, which educators attribute to a lack of time, materials and funding for test preparation.

 NYSUT President Richard C. Iannuzzi, in a March 6 media release, says, “This two-year moratorium will provide a real opportunity for educators and parents to decide whether Common Core testing or, in fact, the Common Core is right for New York state."